Dr. Greene's Answer

 Breast Milk Jaundice

 Breast milk jaundice is another type of jaundice that may be seen in up to 30% of predominantly breastfed babies.
 However, less than 2% of these babies ever have bilirubin levels reaching threshold for phototherapy treatment.
 This jaundice is often not visible until the baby is a week old and then reaches its peak during the second or third week and resolves by 12 weeks of age.
 The exact mechanism by which breast milk causes jaundice is uncertain.
 Breast milk jaundice may be caused by enzymes in mom’s milk that allow bilirubin to be reabsorbed into the blood from the intestines or by fatty acids in mom’s milk that the baby processes as a priority over processing the bilirubin.
 Or there may be an as yet unidentified mechanism.

-Whichever the cause of breast milk jaundice, if the mother continues to nurse her baby, the jaundice will decrease and disappear on its own, but this may take 3 to 10 weeks.
+Whichever the cause, if the mother continues to nurse her baby, the jaundice will decrease and disappear on its own, but this may take 3 to 10 weeks.
 If the mother stops nursing for 1 or 2 days, substituting formula, the bilirubin levels will drop rapidly.
 They will not rise again when the nursing is resumed.

 Permanent damage or ill effects from breast milk jaundice is extremely rare.
 Phototherapy (lights used to lower bilirubin) may be used if the level of bilirubin reaches the threshold as set by the American Academy of Pediatrics (AAP).
 In breast milk jaundice, stopping breast milk for 1 to 2 days can help the bilirubin level drop rapidly.
 However, pediatricians and neonatologists generally agree that most babies who are well enough to feed may continue to feed on breast milk.
 This is true even when the bilirubin level is high enough to require phototherapy.

 Even as I’m writing this article, my body is silently at work healing the bruise on my arm.
 As surely as that bruise will be gone by the new year, if your daughter has breast-feeding jaundice, she too will soon take care of her “pigment problem” herself whether or not you take a break from nursing.